 Who regulates you?

 We are Authorised and Regulated by the Financial Conduct Authority, for details about our regulation head to: www.fca.org.uk/register/ and search using our authorisation number: 830392.

 No fee will be charged if your claim is unsuccessful.
 However, on rare occasion, a fee may be payable subject to work already undertaken, in the event that you – the client – cancel the agreement after an initial 14 day cooling off period.
 Such fee will be charged at £25.00 per hour worked, with a maximum charge of £250.00.
 This charge will be subject to VAT.

-A fee of 30% of the compensation awarded (inclusive of VAT) is payable to The Claims Bureau or the appointed Solicitor, only if the claim is successful.
-This means, for example, if we succeed in obtaining £100,000 in compensation, the fee would be £30,000 inclusive of VAT.
+A fee of 25% of the compensation awarded (plus VAT) is payable to The Claims Bureau or the appointed Solicitor, only if the claim is successful.
+This means, for example, if we succeed in obtaining £100,000 in compensation, the fee would be £25,000 plus VAT.
 So you would receive £70,000.